 We all know now that Trump has a pathological problem with telling the truth and not distorting facts.
 Schwartz saw this years ago by noting "that facts are whatever Trump deems them to be on any given day.
 When he is challenged, he instinctively doubles down - even when what he has just said is demonstrably false."
 The Washington Post has documented well of 10,000 of these instances, just while Trump has been president and not counting the several thousand more he uttered during his campaign.3

 Schwartz says he saw this many, many times.
-For example, exaggerating the number of floors in Trump Tower (inconsequential) or that his casinos were doing just fine even though he knew they were going bankrupted (consequential).
+For example, exaggerating the number of floors in Trump Tower (inconsequential) or that his casinos were doing just fine even though he knew they were going bankrupt (consequential).
 We see it today with crowd size (inconsequential) to claiming the Chinese are paying for his tariffs when it is importers and American consumers (very consequential).
 It goes as far as Schwartz asserting something we all saw in real time that "Trump sees no contradiction at all in changing his story about when he fired Comey and thereby undermining the statements of his aides ...
 His aim is never accuracy; it's domination."

-We all know that Trump, even though he calls himself a conservative and a Republican today, he has no true ideological beliefs.
-His only sense of self-worth is from his "conquests and accomplishments".
+We all know that Trump, even though he calls himself a conservative and a Republican today, has no true ideological beliefs.
+His only sense of self-worth is from his "conquests and accomplishments."
 Trump would often start off with "Can you believe it Tony?" and then go on to describe is latest triumph.
 But Trump, as Schwartz says, is was never happy.
 Like any addict, as Tony puts it, Trump needs the next accomplishment to be bigger and better than his last fix.
-He notes that even becoming President will not, in the end, be enough for Trump—he must do something to get an even larger high.
+He notes that even becoming president will not, in the end, be enough for Trump—he must do something to get an even larger high.
 And so it goes until he ODs.
-The problem, of course, is that if he ODs while President, what happens to America and the world?
+The problem, of course, is that if he ODs while president, what happens to America and the world?

 1 Fred Trump was born in New York, but according to Trump in his book, Fred was born in New Jersey and later, as President, in Germany.